 What are the most important questions to answer?
 What are the most important problems to solve?
 Various people and organizations in the effective altruist community have compiled lists of such questions and problems.
 This post provides links and brief descriptions of all the lists I’m currently aware of.
-(Note that many of these lists are confined to specific causes or disciplines, such as artificial intelligence or moral philosophy.)
+(Note that many of these lists focus on specific causes or disciplines, such as artificial intelligence or moral philosophy.)